 What about associations that supply other benefits to their members?
 Industry research, lobbying, and chapter support, for example, all cost money to provide.
 I think there’s a role here for tying support to unbundled programs using a Kickstarter approach.
 “Want your association to do X? $Y is what such-and-such level of X will cost.
 Here are suggested donation amounts, (which might be associated with specific individual/corporate benefits).
 If pledges reach $Y we’ll do X, otherwise we won’t.”
 Funding models for potential programs would incorporate the associated administrative expenses incurred.
 In other words, rather than guess or impose what your association community wants, let them choose for themselves.

 I haven’t said anything so far about “free membership” association models that straddle the formal and informal definitions I’ve given above.
 Clearly, as the rapid growth of Doximity shows, there can be demand for a free service when the target “member” is a well-compensated professional defined by third-party certification.
-The question in my mind is whether sufficient revenue can be generated to pay for the “free” service.
+The question in my mind is whether it’s possible to generate sufficient revenue to pay for the “free” service.
 In Doximity’s case, revenue currently seems to be a combination of advertising, LinkedIn-like recruiting firm fees, and, perhaps, ultimately consumer subscriptions to some kind of referral service.
 Time will tell whether this is a sustainable model.

 Finally I don’t think that all associations will embrace an unmembership model in the future.
 For example, any associations that have a lock on key certification requirements or continuing education for their industry are very unlikely to give up the membership income that their members essentially have to provide to become or remain certified in their field.
 Nevertheless, I expect there to be a growing trend towards unmembership associations providing flexible unbundled services to the informal members who find them of value.